Operator algebras of free wreath products: Preliminaries

 \begin{remark} \begin{enumerate} \item Both $G^{*_H N}$ and $S_N^+$ are compact quantum subgroups of $\wreathH$ via the maps $(\id\ot\varepsilon_{S_N^+})\circ\pi\,:\,C(\wreathH)\rightarrow C(G)^{*_H N}$ and $(\varepsilon_{G^{* N}}\ot\id)\circ\pi\,:\, C(\wreathH)\rightarrow C(S_N^+)$ (which obviously intertwine the comultiplications), where $\pi$ is the map defined in Remark \ref{RemPi}. \item Let $\nu\,:\,C(H)\rightarrow C(\wreathH)$ be the common restriction of the maps $\nu_i$ on $C(H)\subset C(G)$, $1\leq i\leq N$.
 Then, $\nu$ is faithful and, since $\sum_ju_{ij}=1$ we see that $\nu$ intertwines the comultiplications.
 Hence, $H$ is a dual compact subgroup of $\wreathH$. \end{enumerate} \end{remark}

 Let us now describe another specific compact quantum subgroup of $\wreathH$.
-We could not locate a description of this quantum subgroup in the literature (except when $N=2$ and $G=\widehat{\Gamma}$ is the dual of a discrete group \cite[Proposition 2.6]{Bi04}) but we believe it to be well known.
+The only mentions of this subgroup that we could find in the literature are in \cite[Proposition 2.6]{Bi04}, when $N=2$ and $G=\widehat{\Gamma}$ is the dual of a discrete group, and in Gromada's recent work \cite{Gr23} where it appears under the name \textit{wreath product}, in the non-amalgamated case.
+We would like to thank the referee for showing us this reference.